jla-gardner/make-a-gif/README.md

 - `css` is the CSS to apply to the HTML returned by the function.
 - `savefig_kwargs` are the keyword arguments to pass to `plt.savefig` when saving the figure to a file.
 The default is `{"bbox_inches": "tight", "transparent": True}`.
+- `loop` is the loop mode of the gif:
+  - `"infinite"`: loop the gif indefinitely
+  - `"once"`: play the gif once
+  - `"bounce"`: play the gif forwards and then backwards indefinitely

 **Returns:**

 `gif` returns an `IPython.display.HTML` object.
-This contains a base64 encoded version of the gif, and so is independent of the file system - you e.g. share notebooks that display this object as a standalone file and the gif will still work.
+This contains a base64 encoded version of the gif, and so is independent of the file system - you can e.g. share notebooks that display this object as a standalone file and the gif will still work.